NWBY/hugo-firebase/README.md

 This image uses Hugo version 0.53 and will automatically install the latest version of Firebase.

-Example usage on Gitlab Runner
+Example usage on Gitlab Runner:
 ```
 image: nwbyio/hugo-firebase